peekbehind/web-presence-api/README.md

     through her favorite French blogs and online boutiques (about 1 hour, reservation recommended, limited to 10 people).

+## REQUIREMENTS ##

+* the Web Presence API must allow a Web page to request permissions to share user's profile with the site and/or third party services

+* the Web Presence API must allow a Web page to request permissions to share user's profile with known and/or unknown users

+* the Web Presence API must provide to an authorized Web page the user's profile information, including a display name and a picture

+* the Web Presence API may provide to an authorized Web page additional forms of avatars in 2D (silhouette, animated sprite) or 3D (character model).

+* the Web Presence API must allow an authorized Web page to record the stream of mouse movements of the user and to display such a recorded stream to a user present in the same page at the same time.
+  In these replays, the appearance of the cursor may be customized according to the user's preferences and the style of the site, to make the user recognizable to other users.

+* the Web Presence API must allow a user to select a cursor to follow in a replay, letting the browser scroll automatically to keep the selected cursor into view and navigate to a different page to follow the cursor through a clicked link.

 ## PRIOR ART ##

 ### Gravatar ###